AWinterman/simple-scuttle/example/index.md

 ## Conflict

 How do peers decided when to apply updates?
-In general, tehre is no simple answer here.
-Different concerns will necessitate different update rules.

 What happens if B encounters another local update?

 ```
 A: [4, 3]